andriichuk/keepenv/readme.md

 - I want to have a convenient and safe way to fill in new variables.
 - I want to check variables from different state providers (system $_ENV, from .env file + system or only from .env file).
 - I don't want to manually describe all 100+ existing environment variables.
-- I want to use a tool that will not be tied to a specific framework, because I work with several frameworks
+- I want to use a tool that will not be tied to a specific framework, because I work with several frameworks.

 Features: